+When a person kills someone, regardless of intent or other details surrounding the incident, it's generally called a homicide.
+Crimes that fall under the umbrella of homicide include murder and manslaughter.
 Essentially, manslaughter charges indicate that the defendant had no intention to kill the victim and didn't plan it beforehand.
-However, his actions were reckless or negligent enough that he could have avoided killing if he'd acted appropriately.
+However, the defendant's actions were reckless or negligent enough that they could've avoided killing if they had acted appropriately.

-Vehicular homicide is defined as a death caused by any type of motor vehicle, including a car, SUV, taxi, motorcycle, truck, or bus.
-Under state law, any death that occurs within 3 (three) years after an auto accident can be considered vehicular homicide if the accident was caused by another driver's negligence.
+A crime related to manslaughter is vehicular homicide, which is defined as a death caused by any type of motor vehicle, including a car, SUV, taxi, motorcycle, truck, or bus.
+Under state law, any death that occurs within 3 (three) years after an auto accident due to injuries incurred in the accident can be considered vehicular homicide if the accident was caused by another driver's negligence.

-The driver can be found guilty of vehicular homicide if he or she was doing any of the following and someone died as a result:
+The driver can be found guilty of vehicular homicide if they were doing any of the following and someone died as a result:

 Contact a qualified attorney.